ENGLISH AND DRAMA

 BA, Literature, Boston University; MA, Teaching, Fairleigh Dickinson University

 Defne graduated from Green Meadow in 1987.
 Before joining the Green Meadow faculty full-time in 2006, Defne taught English and humanities for six years at Ramapo Indian Hills High School in Franklin Lakes, NJ.
-She also taught literature, college writing, and creative writing courses at Ramapo College in Mahwah, NJ.
+She also taught literature, college writing, and creative writing courses at Ramapo College in Mahwah, NJ for four years.
 Defne completed independent Foundation Studies under Signe Schaefer at Sunbridge College and is a certified high school English teacher.

-Defne is the High School Chair and English Department Chair.
-She teaches high school English and drama, and is co-advisor to the Class of 2020.
-She serves on the Collegium, the Curriculum Development Committee, and the Social Health Committee.
-Her older daughter graduated with the GMWS Class of 2016, and her younger daughter attended Green Meadow through 8th Grade.
+Defne teaches high school English and drama, and is co-advisor to the Class of 2019.
+She serves on the Curriculum Development Committee and the Social Health Committee.
+Her older daughter graduated with the GMWS Class of 2016, and her younger daughter attended Green Meadow through 7th Grade.

 HUMANITIES AND DRAMA

-BS in Design, Empire State College, NY; MAT, English, Manhattanville College
+BS in Design, University of Washington/Empire State College, NY; MAT, English 7-12, Manhattanville College

-Alix has taken courses and training through Sunbridge College, Bard College, NYSAIS (the NY State Association of Independent Schools), and AWSNA (the Association of Waldorf Schools of North America) and is certified to teach art and English in New York and New Jersey.
-She was mentored in Waldorf education at GMWS by David Blair, David Sloan and John Wulsin.
+Alix loves to teach Art History, Drama and English in the Green Meadow High School.
+This is her 23rd year as a GMWS teacher, preceded by seven years as a GMWS parent.
+Alix has taken courses and training through Sunbridge College, Bard College, NYSAIS and AWSNA, and is certified to teach art and English in New York and New Jersey.
+She was trained in Waldorf education at GMWS by David Blair, David Sloan and John Wulsin.

 Previously, Christian had worked as a counselor for at-risk youth and troubled adults at the anthroposophically inspired Gheel House.
 He studied permaculture in Hawaii and even traveled with the circus.
 In his spare time, Christian enjoys playing and building fine mandolins.
 His eldest son attends Green Meadow.